 Typically, most people will qualify for Chapter 13 bankruptcy because the only requirements are having a source of income and your total debt balances must be below certain amounts.
 For example, as of April 1, 2019, the limits are $419,275 for unsecured debt and $1,257,850 for secured debt.

 Though qualifying for Chapter 7 bankruptcy is a bit more restrictive, there are benefits to filing for it.
 Such advantages to Chapter 7 bankruptcy include:

 While these are great benefits, there are also advantages to Chapter 13 bankruptcy as well.
 The main benefit to Chapter 13 filings is that you are more likely to qualify for it as opposed to Chapter 7.
 Other advantages include:

 It is important to know that even if you qualify for Chapter 7 bankruptcy but the elements of Chapter 13 are more appealing to you, you can still choose Chapter 13 to continue to pay off your debts.
-But, if circumstances arise, you may be able to convert your Chapter 13 filing to a Chapter 7–you’ll need to address this with a bankruptcy attorney.
+But, if circumstances arise, you may be able to convert your Chapter 13 filing to a Chapter 7.
+However, this is something you’ll need to address with a bankruptcy attorney.

 As there are advantages, there are also disadvantages to filing for either form of bankruptcy.
 These are important to know as it can make a change in how you wish to proceed.

 There are also disadvantages to Chapter 13 bankruptcy, the largest being that you must repay your debts in a set amount of time.
 For some, this is a time and financial commitment they do not wish to make, nor can they.